mithileshbhumca/WeatherAndroid/README.md

 To use the app, you need an API key from OpenWeatherMap.
 You can sign up for a free API key [here](https://openweathermap.org/).

-Once you have the API key, replace `YOUR_API_KEY` in the code with your actual API key in `BuildGradle` or wherever it's being used in the app.
+Once you have the API key, replace `YOUR_API_KEY` in the code with your actual API key in buildConfigField under project level of BuildGradle in the app.

 ## Installation